Brittany Murphy: Legacy

-Adam White, for Dazed Digital on November 15, 2017, stated that "the actress was small, but magnetic, with the rare ability to seem completely approachable and terrifying.
+Adam White, writing for Dazed on November 15, 2017, stated that "the actress was small, but magnetic, with the rare ability to seem completely approachable and terrifying.
 She had a big, bawdy laugh and acted with a manic mood mixed with breathless disbelief that things had turned out so well."
 He went on to claim that "she was the equivalent of dancing in your room to a Spice Girls song, or crying out loud at the end of a party after too many drinks", but that "she died too young to establish an adequate legacy, and quietly for posthumous super stardom."
-He again declared that "she was not pretty enough to be a female protagonist in an era in which lithe and ethereal Gwyneth Paltrow and Kirsten Dunst were the It girls of the moment."
+He again declared that "she was not pretty enough to be a female protagonist in an era in which lithe and ethereal Gwyneth Paltrow and Kirsten Dunst were the it girls of the moment."

 After her death, a wide variety of friends dedicated words to her in interviews, recognizing her legacy and work within the film industry.
-Dakota Fanning, her co-star in the film Uptown Girls (2003) who maintained a friendship with her, said she appreciated the time they spent together both on the set of the film and at events they attended together, and that she was "very grateful to have had the opportunity to work together".
+Dakota Fanning, her co-star in the film Uptown Girls (2003), who maintained a friendship with her, said she appreciated the time they spent together both on the set of the film and at events they attended together, and that she was "very grateful to have had the opportunity to work together".
 The song "Faster Kill Pussycat", by British DJ Paul Oakenfold performed by Murphy, re-entered at number seven on the UK Dance Chart.
 It also entered the UK Indie Chart in the same week, peaking at number 13.

 In 2023, Alicia Silverstone, who was also her co-star in Clueless (1995) and was one of her friends, commented on what it was like working with Murphy during filming:

 I always remember when she auditioned for the part.
 It was the first time I was in a casting room where I was not auditioning.
 I was just there to help them facilitate chemistry reads.
 I just remember when she came in and did hers, because when she walked out of the room, I was like, "You guys!
 Did you see that?"
 As if they wouldn't know.
 They were like, "Yes, we saw that!"
 They were excited too, but it was my first time.
 She was just so good.